 One of the many wonderful things about Thailand is the diversity of destinations.
 If you want to experience another side to Thailand beyond the travel brochures, there are a plethora of amazing locations waiting for you across the length and breadth of the country.
 And by using some of Thailand’s better known destinations as a base, you are spoilt for choice for where to go to see more of ‘Unseen Thailand’.

 Make the journey east from Bangkok and soak up the charms of Chanthaburi or local life in Trat.
 In the north of Thailand, travel out of Chiang Mai and enjoy the rugged beauty of Mae Hong Son or the provincial delights of Lampang.
 From Phuket, make the short journey to Phang Nga province.
-And from Krabi, travel south to enjoy the unspoilt beaches and islands in the provinces of Trang and Satun.
+If you’re in Krabi, ease into the slow life on Ko Jum or travel south to enjoy the unspoilt beaches and islands in the provinces of Trang and Satun.
 Take a look at the suggestions below for your next trip to Thailand.

 Just 25 miles to the west of central Bangkok, brings you to the unassuming village of Ban Don Kai Dee in Samut Sakhon province.
 A wonderful example of community based tourism, stay overnight at a homestay and experience local life.
 You can also learn more about the ‘Benjarong’ porcelain which Ban Don Kai Dee is famous for.